Verifiable Encodings for Secure Homomorphic Analytics: Replication Encoding

+\descr{Correctness.} Authentication correctness follows directly from the correctness of the HE scheme, and evaluation correctness follows from the canonical property and correctness of the HE scheme (\S\ref{sec:prelim:fhe}).

-The following theorem states that a misbehaving cloud has only a negligible probability of tampering with the computation requested by the client without getting caught.
+\descr{Security.} Within the scope of our threat model (\S\ref{sec:pb}), the following theorem states that a misbehaving computing server has only a negligible probability of tampering, without getting caught, with the computation requested by the client.

-\begin{thm} Let $\lambda$ be a power-of-two security parameter.
-If the PRF $F_K$, the CRHF $H$, and the canonical HE scheme are at least $\lambda$-bit secure, then for any program $\mathcal{P}$, $\text{REP}$ as in Scheme~\ref{scheme:REP} is a secure authenticator (\S\ref{sec:prelim:vche}). \end{thm}
+\begin{theorem} Let $\lambda$ be a power-of-two security parameter.
+If the PRF $F_K$ and the canonical HE scheme are at least $\lambda$-bit secure, then for any admissible program $\mathcal{P}$, $\text{REP}$ as in Scheme~\ref{scheme:REP} is a secure authenticator and a PPT adversary has a probability of successfully cheating the verification negligible in $\lambda$. \end{theorem}

-\descr{Proof Intuition.} The security follows by the security of both the PRF and the CRHF and by the semantic security of the HE scheme: (i)~the cloud cannot distinguish which slots hold a replicated value or what are the challenge values, and (ii)~undetected unauthenticated inputs would lead to a collision in the hash tree.
-In fine, Experiment~\ref{expe} outputs 1 only with negligible probability.
+\descrit{Proof Intuition:} The security follows by the security of the PRF and by the semantic security of the HE scheme: the server cannot distinguish which slots hold a replicated value or what the challenge values are.
+In fine, the adversary can cheat without being detected with only a negligible probability.
 The formal proof is presented in Appendix~\ref{ap:vche1}.

+\descr{Overhead.} We observe that REP induces, in the worst case, communication and computational overhead that is linear in the security parameter $\lambda$ for both the client and the server.
+Indeed, a vector of $N$ values needs to be encoded as $\lambda$ separate ciphertexts and $\lambda/2$ challenges need to be pre-computed before the verification.
+In comparison with the original homomorphic MAC~\cite{gennaro2013fully}, REP does not modify the encryption procedure.
+Compared to computation delegation~\cite{chung2010improved}, REP enables verification of computations over unknown (but identified by $\boldsymbol{\tau}$) inputs.